801 West Bay Drive, Suite 707, Largo, FL 33770

 Some suggest that retirement spending is best depicted by a U-shaped graph -- It rises, then falls, then increases quickly due to medical expenses.

-But in a 2017 study, the investment firm BlackRock found that retiree spending declined very slightly over time.
+But a study by the investment firm BlackRock found that retiree spending declined very slightly over time.
 Also, medical expenses only spiked for a small percentage of retirees in the last two years of their lives.2

 What's the best course for you?
 Your spending pattern will depend on your personal choices as you enter retirement.
 A carefully designed strategy can help you be prepared and enjoy your retirement years.

-1. Bureau of Labor Statistics, 2019
+1. Bureau of Labor Statistics, 2023

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG, LLC, is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.